vriesm060/react-native-course/README.md

 </Formik>
 ```

-### Add validation to form in react native
+## Add validation to form in react native

-We use Yup to validate the React Native form.

-Define a schema for the validation.
+Validation is also handled on the frontend, before posting the data to the API.
+I use **Yup** to validate the React Native form and define a schema for the validation.

 ```
 const formSchema = yup.object({
   title: yup.string().required().min(3).max(50),